It's summer! It's an orchestra festival!

 ©Marco Borggrve

 Suzuki is a world-renowned Bach performer and researcher who has won numerous awards.
-The soul of Bach emanates from the organ, which has 5,248 pipes, and the sound/vibrations that emanate from it will resonate in the hearts of those who listen.
+The soul of Bach emanating from the organ, which has 5,248 pipes, resonates in the hearts of listeners as sound = vibration.

 Wow, festivals are really great.